paulvercoustre/Massive-Data-Processing/Report.md

 		Total committed heap usage (bytes)=773603328
 ```

-Which gives 57 003 unique words present in 1 document only.
+We see that there are 57 003 unique words present in 1 document only.

 #### (d) (30) Extend the inverted index of (b), in order to keep the frequency of each word for each document.
 The new output should be of the form: